EstianH/ds-site-message/readme.txt

 3. DSSM example page.

 == Changelog ==
+= 1.11 =
+* Bug fix: Custom background images not saving in the administration panel.

 = 1.1 =
 * Divided administrator settings into "Content" and "Design" tabs.
 * Administrator block titles background color changed from #515151 to #f9f9f9.